Angular Combining of Forecasts of Probability Distributions: Vertical and Horizontal Combining of Distributional Forecasts

-\citet{Jose2014} use trimming to control the variance of the distribution resulting from vertical averaging.
-They suggest entire distributional forecasts can be trimmed based on the mean, or the trimming can be performed separately, in a vertical sense, for different values of the outcome variable (the CDF approach).
-After trimming, the remaining distributional forecasts are vertically averaged.
-Their exterior trimming approach reduces the impact of outlying distributions to reduce the variance of the resulting distribution, while their interior trimming approach has the opposite effect by reducing the impact of central lying distributions. \citet{grushka2017quantile} apply these ideas to the distributions produced by the trees in a quantile regression forest.
+\citet{Jose2014} use trimming to control the variance of the CDF resulting from vertical averaging.
+They suggest entire CDF forecasts can be trimmed based on the mean, or the trimming can be performed separately, in a vertical sense, for different values of the outcome variable.
+After trimming, the remaining CDF forecasts are vertically averaged.
+Their exterior trimming approach reduces the impact of outlying CDFs to reduce the variance of the resulting CDF, while their interior trimming approach has the opposite effect by reducing the impact of central lying CDFs. \citet{GrushkaCockayne2017} apply these ideas to the CDFs produced in ensemble learning.